The Rash Behari Bose Story

 At first, the Japanese stalled: Anglo-Japanese alliance aside, the majority of Japanese were unsympathetic toward British colonial interests in Asia, and compliance with these demands was sure to invite public outcry.
 When Bose, unaware that he had been found out and still claiming to be P. N. Tagore, complained to the Tokyo Metropolitan Police that he was being followed, he was told without elaboration that the plainclothesmen tailing him were for his own protection.

 But then the British changed their tactics.
 Rather than suing for extradition on charges of conspiracy and attempted murder, they named Bose and another Indian independence operative named Heramba Lal Gupta, recently arrived in Japan from Berlin, as enemies of state, based on their collusion with Germany.
 This was a more difficult charge to ignore.
 On the morning of November 28, Bose and Gupta were served with mandatory removal orders and told they were to either leave the country within five days or face forceful deportation.
-Furthermore, the order was timed to eliminate the possibility of flight to safe-haven in either Canada or the United States; the only ships leaving Japan during the allotted, five-day window were ones that would land the men in either Shanghai or Hong Kong and thereby delivering them up to British custody.
+Furthermore, the order was timed to eliminate the possibility of flight to safe-haven in either Canada or the United States; the only ships leaving Japan during the allotted, five-day window were ones that would land the men in either Shanghai or Hong Kong and thereby deliver them up to British custody.

 The notice caught Bose and Gupta completely by surprise.
 And the man they went running to for help was Tōyama Mitsuru.